Protecting Your Gums for a Healthy Smile

 The bacterial infection that causes gum disease can often be remedied with antibiotics.
 Another common treatment for gum disease is called scaling and root planing.
 Also referred to as deep cleaning, this treatment involves removing plaque and tartar from below the gum line and then smoothing out the surfaces of your roots to protect against future infection.

-There are also surgical treatments for gum disease.
-For example, with gum grafting, we’ll remove the damaged portion of your gums and replace it with healthy tissue.
+There are also surgical treatments for gum disease used for more advanced cases.
+For example, with gum grafting, we’ll remove the damaged portion of the gums and replace it with healthy tissue.

 Advanced Treatment With DNA Testing